Logicism: A solution to impredicativity: a hierarchy of types

 This is Russell's "doctrine of types".
 To guarantee that impredicative expressions such as x ε x can be treated in his logic, Russell proposed, as a kind of working hypothesis, that all such impredicative definitions have predicative definitions.
 This supposition requires the notions of function-"orders" and argument-"types".
 First, functions (and their classes-as-extensions, i.e. "matrices") are to be classified by their "order", where functions of individuals are of order 1, functions of functions (classes of classes) are of order 2, and so forth.
 Next, he defines the "type" of a function's arguments (the function's "inputs") to be their "range of significance", i.e. what are those inputs α (individuals? classes? classes-of-classes? etc.) that, when plugged into f(x), yield a meaningful output ω.
 Note that this means that a "type" can be of mixed order, as the following example shows:

-"Joe DiMaggio and the Yankees won the 1947 World Series".

 This sentence can be decomposed into two clauses: "x won the 1947 World Series" + "y won the 1947 World Series".
 The first sentence takes for x an individual "Joe DiMaggio" as its input, the other takes for y an aggregate "Yankees" as its input.
 Thus the composite-sentence has a (mixed) type of 2, mixed as to order (1 and 2).

 By "predicative", Russell meant that the function must be of an order higher than the "type" of its variable(s).
 Thus a function (of order 2) that creates a class of classes can only entertain arguments for its variable(s) that are classes (type 1) and individuals (type 0), as these are lower types.
 Type 3 can only entertain types 2, 1 or 0, and so forth.
-But these types can be mixed (for example, for this sentence to be (sort of) true: " z won the 1947 World Series " could accept the individual (type 0) "Joe DiMaggio" and/or the names of his other teammates, and it could accept the class (type 1) of individual players "The Yankees".
+But these types can be mixed (for example, for this sentence to be (sort of) true: "z won the 1947 World Series" could accept the individual (type 0) "Joe DiMaggio" and/or the names of his other teammates, and it could accept the class (type 1) of individual players "The Yankees".

 The axiom of reducibility is the hypothesis that any function of any order can be reduced to (or replaced by) an equivalent predicative function of the appropriate order.
 A careful reading of the first edition indicates that an nth order predicative function need not be expressed "all the way down" as a huge "matrix" or aggregate of individual atomic propositions.
 "For in practice only the relative types of variables are relevant; thus the lowest type occurring in a given context may be called that of individuals" (p.
 161).
 But the axiom of reducibility proposes that in theory a reduction "all the way down" is possible.

 By the 2nd edition of PM of 1927, though, Russell had given up on the axiom of reducibility and concluded he would indeed force any order of function "all the way down" to its elementary propositions, linked together with logical operators: